benetech/Bookshare-API-Access-Library/README.md

 END-OF-LIFE
 ===========

-This project has reached its end-of-life, and is stored here only for informatio nal purposes.
+This project has reached its end-of-life, and is stored here only for informational purposes.
 Please don't add this library to any projects.